 For many people, the garden shed is an extension of their home where the rules don’t apply – or where they can simply while away the hours.

-Seen from the outside, a garden shed appears nothing more than a tool storage unit, but open the doors, and a cornucopia of other stuff is revealed.
-Try turning this often unloved space into a stylish She-shed – complete with cozy couch and study area.
+Seen from the outside, garden shed ideas can appear like nothing more than a tool storage unit, but open the doors, and a whole host of other features revealed.
+Try turning this often unloved space into a stylish retreat by taking inspiration from she shed ideas – complete with cozy couch and study area.

 9. Invest in a refreshing pool